hearhellacopters/tablo2plex/README.md

 ### Installation

-It's recommand that __Tablo2Plex__ runs on the same device as your Plex server for best performance.
+It's recommended that __Tablo2Plex__ runs on the same device as your Plex server for best performance.
 But as long as it's on the same network as both the Plex server and the Tablo device, it will work.

 If you want to run the proxy a Node package: